-14.5 Password Administration
+Password Administration

 If you are at all worried about security, it is a good idea to force users to maintain passwords.
 When a login is first established, a password can be assigned, or one can be assigned later.
 The superuser can assign or change a password for any login.
-For more information about the password files and their management, refer to section 6, "MANAGING USER ACCOUNTS."
+For more information about the password files and their management, refer to Chapter 19, "Managing User Accounts."